greenm01/ec4x/docs/ec4x_specs.md

 In standard EC4X games, Houses start at EL1 and SL1.
 Consider boosting these to expedite the game for impatient players, although the game year should be advanced from 2001 to match.

-**TODO: Add a roll for "research breakthrough" for every first and sixth month.**
+**TODO: Add a roll for "research breakthrough" for every first and seventh turn.**

 ## 4.2 Economic Level (EL)